 - My first group show was in 2005 (the painting sold!) and I had two solo shows in 2007 and 2010 (sales were good!).
 Since then, I continue to paint, exhibit, and sell my work.
 My work can be found on multiple websites, in Washington-area gallery and display venues, and at periodic solo and group shows.

 - I was President of the Montgomery Art Association (2010-2013) and with the help of other MAA members and Westfield Wheaton, established the MAA Gallery in the Westfield Wheaton shopping mall in 2010.
-I have been Gallery Manager since its founding, continuing to September 2016 when it temporarily closed until a new location is found.
+I have been Gallery Manager since its founding, continuing to September 2016 when it closed.

 - In 2013, Capital Arts Network (later called Washington ArtWorks) selected me as a Resident Studio Artist and I shared Studio A1 with my friend and fellow painter, Elizabeth Stecher, until August 2015.